Skip to main content

 State Low Mid High vs. Oklahoma

-Among Oklahoma's neighbors, Arkansas tends to have the lowest exterior painting costs with a mid-range average of $3,200, while Colorado sits at the higher end at $4,200.
+Among Oklahoma's neighbors, Arkansas tends to have the lowest exterior painting costs with a mid-range average of $3,405, while Missouri sits at the higher end at $4,070.
 These differences reflect variations in local labor markets, building code requirements, and material availability across state lines.

 Factors That Affect Exterior Painting Costs in Oklahoma

-Every exterior painting project is different, and several variables determine where your final cost lands within the typical $1,800 to $5,500 range for Oklahoma.
+Every exterior painting cost is different, and several variables determine where your final cost lands within the typical $1,278 to $7,168 range for Oklahoma.
 Understanding these factors helps you budget more accurately and make informed decisions about where to invest and where to save.

-Your choice of paint quality has a direct impact on both material and labor costs.
-Options range from Standard to Designer, and the price difference between the least and most expensive choice can be substantial.
+Your choice of paint type has a direct impact on both material and labor costs.
+Options range from Latex (Standard) to Oil-Based (Premium), and the price difference between the least and most expensive choice can be substantial.
 Contractors in Oklahoma can help you weigh the trade-offs between cost, longevity, and performance for each option based on local conditions.

 Surface Condition